Tommo-L/NEO3-Development-Guide/en/Transactions/README.md

 You can add multiple witnesses to each transaction or use a multi-signature witness as well.

-### Invocation Script
+#### *InvocationScript*

-The invocation script is constructed with the following steps:
+The InvocationScript is constructed with the following steps:

 1.    `0x40`（PUSHBYTES64） followed by the (first) 64-byte signature

-The invocation script can push multiple signatures for a multi-signature contract by repeating these steps.
+The InvocationScript can push multiple signatures for a multi-signature contract by repeating these steps.

-### Verification Script
+#### *VerificationScript*

-Verification scripts, including ordinary address scripts, and multi-signature address scripts.
-And also includes custom authentication contract scripts.
+VerificationScript, including ordinary address scripts, or multi-signature address scripts.
+This address script could be retrieved from wallet account.
+Please refer to [wallet-account](../Wallets#address) for details.

+VerificationScript also could be custom authentication contract scripts.